EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/software_documentation.md

 * Think about who will be using the documentation and what is its purpose.
 * Understanding the purpose allows you to tailor the content accordingly.
 For example:
-  * A developer-facing document will need in-depth technical details.
+  * *user documentation* (e.g. end user guides) -  should explain clearly what the software does and how it should be used, focussing on usability and clarity and offering step-by-step instructions.
-  * An end-user guide should focus on usability and clarity, offering step-by-step instructions.
+  * *developer documentation* (including software specification, docstrings, in-line comments, etc.) - covers in-depth techincal details about the software and should explain how the software can be modified, tested, and contributed to (governance, code of conduct, contributing guidelines, etc.).
-  * A deployment and administration guide should cover reproducible ways to install and run the software on various infrastructures.
+  * *deployment documentation* (e.g. installation and administration guide) - should explain system requirements (e.g. dependencies) for installing/deploying and running the software on various platforms/infrastructures and instructions for installation and testing.
-* Create personas to represent your audience for better-targeted technical content - it helps categorize your help documentation.
+* Create personas to represent your audience for better-targeted technical content - it helps categorise your help documentation.

-#### Write comments as you code
+#### Write comments and docstrings as you code

 * Ensure you strike a balance in the amount of commenting - you do not have to explain each line of your code
 * Focus on the *why* and the *how* of your code - avoid using comments to explain what your code does.
 If your code is too